nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `unassign-task PERSON_NUMBER TASK_NUMBER`

 * Un-assigns a `Task` from a contact.
 * The `PERSON_NUMBER` is the index of the person shown in the displayed person list.
-* The `TASK_NUMBER` is the index of the task associated with the selected person that will be unassigned.
+* The `TASK_NUMBER` is the index of the task in the person's task list. e.g. if the contact with `PERSON_NUMBER` 4 has 2 tasks assigned, you would use the following command to unassign the person's second task: `unassign-task 4 2`.
 * The indexes **must be positive integers** 1, 2, 3, …​.

 ### Marking a task as completed : `mark-task` or `mtask`